 Take the Subway

-We took the subway down to MOMA.
-This involved two different trains and approximately 4 escalators.
-When we move around the city, these transportation moments are just as exciting to the kids as the final destination.
-We practice how to follow the signs to get to the right platform.
-Once on the train, it’s a great chance for them to sit down and people watch.
+We use this opportunity to practice how to follow the signs to get to the right platform.
+Once on the train, it’s a great chance for the kids to sit down and people-watch.
 We took the 6 train from 86th Street to 51st street and changed to the E/M to 5th Ave/53rd.

 Grab Some Breakfast